 Whether you love textiles or are a fashion expert, the Los Angeles Fashion District has something for everyone.
 From food and fashion to accessories and perfumes, the District is also home to the biggest flower district in the U.S. Check out sample sales at the Gerry Building, hit up the buzzing outdoor market at Santee Alley, or discover designers’ hidden showrooms.

-Check out our quick guide to the LA Fashion District to get the most out of your experience.
+Check out our quick guide to the L.A.
+Fashion District to get the most out of your experience.

 What to Know Before You Go